- Financial Statements in Vietnam

-The financial statements in Vietnam, also known as financial reporting, are data provided by companies, reflecting their economic conditions and operations, including:
+Financial statements, also known as financial reporting, are statistics produced by firms that represent their economic situations and operations, such as:

 - balance sheet